 Ten frames are frequently used with kindergarteners, but preschool and pre-k learners can use them to practice counting and numbers, too.
 They may not be ready to trace the written words with a pencil, but can trace them with a finger, color them in, or “write” them with play-dough snakes.
 If your little learner is ready for a pencil, these shorter, thicker pencils are fantastic for small hands.

-- Cute Pencil Set for Children - Large pre-sharpened pencils for writing and drawing; Easy to hold and perfect for beginning writers with small hands; 2...
+- Cute Pencil Set for Children - Pre-sharpened number 2 beginner pencils for writing and drawing; Easy to hold for small hands, perfect for...

 - Jumbo Barrel - Medium point and 2B graphite core creates thick, dark lines; Each pencil is 4.7'' long and 0.5'' in diameter and weighs 5 oz to help...